atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Windmill Scene; post-punk/post-rock stuff (that isn't Geese)** -
 Obviously Geese and Cameron Winter blew up big this year, and already-popular bands like Wet Leg and Black Country, New Road dropped good albums as well.
-But these acts are far from the end all be all if you (like me) love the "Windmill" sound, as the ongoing
+But these acts are far from the end all be all if you (like me) love the "Windmill" sound, as the most recent incarnation of post-punk revival has been dubbed.
+You (like me) might even prefer the following records to *Getting Killed* or *Forever Howlong*...

+*Squid's

 **Releases from artists I like**
 -